Top of Page

 Dorothy Kondash Willis ’68, one of the first women to graduate from Marist, earned her degree at the age of 37 while raising ten children

 Fall 2018—Dorothy Kondash Willis ’68 began her quest for higher education before she finished high school.
 She took the GED in eleventh grade and immediately headed to college in Boston.
 However, life had different plans for her.
 It would be 20 years before she completed her degree.
 But she did it.
-The second woman to graduate from Marist College, she not only earned a degree but did it while raising ten children.
+The second woman to graduate from Marist University, she not only earned a degree but did it while raising ten children.

 Dot Willis was born in Newark, New Jersey, and grew up in Nutley, New Jersey, where she took the GED, was accepted to Radcliffe, and moved to Boston at the age of 17.